FNALLPC/machine-learning-das/README.md

-# CMS Machine Learning Hands-on Advanced Tutorial Session (HATS)
+# CMS Machine Learning Data Analsyis School (DAS) Short Exercise

 ## Introduction

-This is a set of tutorials for the CMS Machine Learning Hands-on Advanced Tutorial Session (HATS).
+This is a set of tutorials for the CMS Machine Learning Data Analysis School (DAS) Short Exercise.
 They are intended to show you how to build machine learning models in python (`Keras`/`TensorFlow`) and use them in your `ROOT`-based analyses.
 We will build event-level classifiers for differentiating VBF Higgs and standard model background 4 muon events and jet-level classifiers for differentiating boosted W boson jets from QCD jets.

 ## Main notebooks in this tutorial